SagarMaheshwary/Notes/nodejs.md

 - Stream is a sequence of data that is being moved from one point to another.
 Useful for processing chunks of data instead of waiting for the complete data.
 Also useful in audio/video streaming.
 - A buffer represents a chunk of memory allocated on our computer.
 Buffer objects are used to represent a fixed-length sequence of bytes.
 Many Node.js APIs support Buffers.
-- In nodejs, buffers are used for store raw binary data. e.g data from a stream would be stored in a buffer before it gets processed.
+- In NodeJS, buffers are used for store raw binary data. e.g data from a stream would be stored in a buffer before it gets processed.
-- console logging a buffer in nodejs will print the hex version of the data:
+- console logging a buffer in NodeJS will print the hex version of the data:

 ```javascript
 const buffer = Buffer.from("daniel");